WayneJr/upfirst-oauth-server/README.md

 # OAuth Server

 This project is an OAuth server implementation using Node.js and Express.
 It provides endpoints for authorization and token management.
+It is compliant with the [OAuth 2.0 Authorization Framework 6749](https://datatracker.ietf.org/doc/html/rfc6749)

 ## Prerequisites